 - What steps should your plan administrator take to collaborate with providers to improve access to care for all covered employees and family members?

-Juan Lopera oversees company-wide diversity efforts for the combined Tufts Health Plan and Harvard Pilgrim Health Care organization including health equity, multicultural customer offerings, supplier inclusion, and workforce equity and inclusion.
-He also oversees business development, marketing, and community relations for the Tufts Health Plan public plans division.
-Prior to this role, he was the Tufts Health Plan Director of Health Care Services where he led medical cost management and provider contracting strategy and analytics.
+In his new position, Juan Lopera will lead and accelerate Beth Israel Lahey Health’s efforts to transform care delivery for the underserved, while establishing diversity, equity and inclusion capabilities across the system.
+Prior to this position, he was Vice President of Business Diversity for the combined Tufts Health Plan and Harvard Pilgrim Health Care organization and oversaw company-wide diversity efforts including health equity, multicultural customer offerings, supplier inclusion, and workforce equity and inclusion.
+He also oversaw business development, marketing, and community relations for the Tufts Health Plan public plans division.
+Before this, he was the Tufts Health Plan Director of Health Care Services where he led medical cost management and provider contracting strategy and analytics.
 He also held management roles at Blue Cross Blue Shield and Deloitte Consulting.